 Williams Street/St George Street – Crews will be working on upgrading the sanitary sewer along Williams Street from St Johns Street, then from Williams Street east along St George Street to behind the Police Station.
 This work will require lane closures, however, traffic control persons will be on site to assist vehicular and pedestrian movement.

 St George Street - As part of this development a portion of Dallas Creek, between Hope Street and St Andrews Street, will see significant upgrades, including the installation of a new culvert crossing under St George Street.
-In order to facilitate this upgrade, St George Street will need to be closed to through traffic from Buller Street and Williams Street for a period of time in August.
+In order to facilitate this upgrade, St George Street will need to be closed to through traffic from Buller Street and Williams Street.
 Drivers will be directed to Henry Street or St Johns.